PTSD

 - CBT: this type of therapy is often chosen first in treating children.
 It specifically targets symptoms like negative thinking and self-blame that may come with having PTSD.

-- Somatic Experiencing: specifically designed to treat trauma, this therapy guides an individual through healing trauma by refocusing physical reactions to remembered trauma
+- Somatic Experiencing: specifically designed to treat trauma, this therapy guides an individual through healing trauma by refocusing physical reactions to remembered trauma.

 - Prolonged exposure therapy (PET): PET is a type of psychotherapy where the client faces whatever they find traumatizing in order to learn to cope effectively.
 This goes beyond just reliving the event, as the counselor walks them through memories and “triggers” safely so they learn to gain control over their fear.